Okay, so you’re ready to launch your new product.

 Examine your personal online buying habits.
 Ask your friends and family to test your competitors’ checkout pages and get feedback on the experience.
 Feedback from this type of focus group is very valuable data.
 Don’t neglect your checkout page.
 It’s the final impression your customer will have of you.
 It’s also the moment when they decide whether or not they feel they trust you enough to give you their credit card details.

 Try some of these tips and let us know how they work for you.
-Feel free to reach out to DirectPayNet for a free analysis of your checkout page.
-We can help you build a high-converting check out page that is compliant for your merchant account provider.
-Be on the lookout for a follow up post on mobile specific checkout pages.
+Also, be on the lookout for a follow up post on mobile specific checkout pages.